unicar9/test-api/README.md

 * **Error Response:**

   * **Code:** 404 NOT FOUND <br />
-    **Content:** `{ error : "Company doesn't exist" }`
+    **Content:** `{ "status":"error","code":404,"message":"Company doesn't exist" }`
 -----------------------

 **Show 2 People & Their Shared Friends**
 ----
-  Giving 2 people's indexes, it will return JSON data about their information (Name, Age, Address, Phone) and the list of their friends in common which have brown eyes and are still alive.
+  Giving 2 people's indexes, it will return JSON data about their information (Name, Age, Address, Phone) and the list of their friends in common which have *brown eyes* and are *still alive*.

 URL | Method | Data Params(Required)
 --- | ------ | --------------------